9 Most Epic & Popular Heritage Monuments In Delhi You Must Visit Before You Die

 Picture Credits: Naveen Yadav

 The Purana Qila is one of the oldest forts in India whose construction was started by Humayun and carried forward by Sher Shah Suri.
 It has three entrances, namely, the Bada Darwaza, Humayun Gate and Talaqi Gate.
-All the gates are double storey structures that were constructed using sandstone.
+All the gates are double-storey structures that were constructed using sandstone.
 The north and the south gates have beautiful pavilions, balconies and umbrellas that add to the beauty and the grandeur of the fort!

 Where | Purana Qila - Mathura Road